 The Airport's commercial terminal facility is south of Runway 9C-27C and west of Runway 18-36.
 The terminal complex is accessible via East Lake Mary Boulevard by Red Cleveland Boulevard, as well as Airport Boulevard.
 Prior to 2020 the terminal complex was split between domestic (Terminal B) and international (Terminal A) passenger spaces.
-However, given both terminals' international sterile corridors, each has the flexibility to serve domestic or international passengers, therefore the differentiation between the two dissolved, and it is currently referred to as simply the 'passenger terminal.'
+However, given both terminals' international sterile corridors, each has the flexibility to serve domestic or international passenger terminal.'
 An international sterile corridor is a dedicated space where international passengers arrive or depart and are kept separate from domestic passengers.
 Those at the Airport allow for the flexibility to service domestic or international operations at Gates 5 through 13.
 However, Gates one through four and 14, 15 and 16 are limited to domestic passenger operations as they are not linked to the international sterile corridor.